dlschwartz/2023aHIST630/schedule.markdown

 * Lou Burnard, “[The TEI Header](https://books.openedition.org/oep/691){:target="_blank"}," in _What Is the Text Encoding Initiative?_

 ### _Ludi_ prep
-* Begin marking up metadata about your source text in the header of your TEI document(s).
+* Begin marking up metadata about your source text in the header of your TEI document(s). <!-- make video and flip -->
-* Mark up all named entities in your TEI document(s).
+* Mark up all named entities in your TEI document(s). <!-- make video and flip -->

 ### _Ludi_
 * TEI header exercises